mrkramar/mikrob/README.md

 </body>
 </html>
 ```
-with the use of tags described above.

 ## Compilation
-Compilation is simple as running `python compile.py`.
+To compile the blog run `python compile.py`.
+It was tested with python 3.12, but should work with other versions too.
+The script doesn't require any additional dependecies.
-Your static site will be in `/compiled` folder.
+Your static site will be in the `/compiled` folder.

+## Future ideas
+- add lists
+- add quote blocks